shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 mv ~/.kube/cache/kubelogin/*.json ~/.kube/cache/
 ```

 Now, run the following command to get the dev namespace.
-This trigger a new authentication prompt.
-Proceed to log in with the developer's user account.

 ```bash
 kubectl get namespace dev
 ```

+Since there is no cached token in the kubelogin directory, this will trigger a new authentication prompt.
+Proceed to log in with the developer's user account.

 After logging in, head back to your terminal.
-You should see the **dev** namespace, its status and age.
-This means that the developer has the necessary permissions to access the **dev** namespace.
+You should see details of the **dev** namespace.
+This means that the dev user has the necessary permissions to access the **dev** namespace.

-Run the following command to check to see if the current user can create a pod in the **dev** namespace.
+Run the following command to check to see if the dev user can create a pod in the **dev** namespace.

 ```bash
 kubectl auth can-i create pods --namespace dev
 ```

 You should see the output **yes**.
-This means the developer has the necessary permissions to create pods in the **dev** namespace.
+This means the dev user has the necessary permissions to create pods in the **dev** namespace.

 Let's put this to the test and deploy a sample application in the assigned namespace using Helm.